Assyriology: From classical antiquity to modern excavation

 For many centuries, European knowledge of Mesopotamia was largely confined to often dubious classical sources, as well as biblical writings.
 From the Middle Ages onward, there were scattered reports of ancient Mesopotamian ruins.
-As early as the 12th century, the ruins of Nineveh were correctly identified by Benjamin of Tudela (also known as Benjamin Son of Jonah), a rabbi from Navarre, who visited the Jews of Mosul and the ruins of Assyria during his travels throughout the Middle East.
+As early as the 12th century, the ruins of Nineveh were correctly identified by Benjamin of Tudela, also known as Benjamin Son of Jonah, a rabbi from Navarre, who visited the Jews of Mosul and the ruins of Assyria during his travels throughout the Middle East.
 The identification of the city of Babylon was made in 1616 by Pietro Della Valle.
-Not only did Pietro give "remarkable descriptions" of the site, but he also brought back to Europe inscribed bricks that he had found at Nineveh and Ur.
+Pietro gave "remarkable descriptions" of the site, and brought back to Europe inscribed bricks that he had found at Nineveh and Ur.